raspberrypi/documentation/linux/usage/users.md

 When logged in as the `pi` user you can change your password with the `passwd` command.

 Enter `passwd` on the command line and hit `Enter`.
 You'll be prompted to enter your current password to authenticate, and then asked for a new password.
 Hit `Enter` on completion and you'll be asked to confirm it.
 Note that no characters will be displayed while entering your password.
-Once you've correctly confirmed, you'll be shown a success message and the new password will be in effect immediately.
+Once you've correctly confirmed, you'll be shown a success message (`passwd: password updated successfully`) and the new password will be in effect immediately.

 If your user has sudo permissions, you can change another user's password with `passwd` proceeded by the user's username, e.g. `passwd bob` will allow you to set the user `bob`'s password.